Careers Education, Information & Guidance

 - Looking outside the box when considering employment opportunities.

-The academy has two Careers Advisers who are professionally qualified, experienced and give impartial advice and guidance and are there to support all students moving forward and making decisions about future careers, courses, jobs and apprenticeships.
-They come into the academy to offer careers appointments for Years 10/11 and a drop-in service for all students.
-Our Careers Advisers are employed by C&K Careers who offer a wider support to our students in terms of careers information and events.
+The academy has a Careers Adviser, Rob Crookes, who is professionally qualified, experienced and gives impartial advice and guidance and is there to support all students moving forward and making decisions about future careers, courses, jobs and apprenticeships.
+He comes into the academy to offer careers appointments for Years 10/11 and a drop-in service for all students.
+Our Careers Adviser is employed by C&K Careers who offer a wider support to our students in terms of careers information and events.

-Students can speak to the Careers Advisers on any careers related matter.
-They are available every Tuesday and Friday and are based in the Library Office.
-Students can drop-in to see Sureiya or Rob during break, lunch or after school.
-They can also be contacted by students or parents via email firstname.lastname@example.org or email@example.com
+Students can speak to the Careers Adviser on any careers related matter.
+He is available every Tuesday and Wednesday and is based in the Library Office.
+Students can drop-in to see Rob during break, lunch or after school.
+He can also be contacted by students or parents via email: email@example.com

 Further information about Careers Advice can be found at: www.ckcareersonline.org.uk